SAHU-01/MarkDown-Editor/README.md

 ## Note:

--Craete a public folder and add your HTML,CSS and JAva files into it
+- Create a public folder and add your HTML,CSS and JAva files into it
 - After installing the showdown package add the following snippet before the main javascript <script> tags
   ```